Rediscover two of the most popular Greek islands and get to know a different side to Santorini and Mykonos—in September.

 For the adventurous at heart, something you want to be sure to check out is a tour of the volcano and caldera!

-A great way to experience the hike is with a tour that is a full day (8 hours long) tour which includes it all — from the volcano hike, to hot spring swimming and watching a beautiful sunset!
-This is the perfect season to take the tour – still warm, but not the scorching summer heat of July and August.
+A great way to experience the hike is with a tour that is a full day (eight hours) tour which includes it all—from the volcano hike to hot spring swimming and watching a beautiful sunset!
+This is the perfect season to go on the tour, as it is still warm but without the scorching summer heat of July and August.

-Even if you are not one to rough it while on vacation and you still want to explore the caldera and take some unforgettable selfies with the beautiful backdrop of Santorini’s distinctive cliffs, you can always opt for a dinner boat tour and dine on the authentic dishes of the island while sipping local wine.
-The perfect way to enjoy Santorini in September!
+Even if you are not one to rough it while on vacation and you still want to explore the caldera and snap some unforgettable selfies with the beautiful backdrop of Santorini’s distinctive cliffs, you can always opt for a dinner boat tour and dine on the authentic dishes of the island while sipping local wine.
+It is the perfect way to enjoy Santorini in September!

 Everyone knows about the island’s reputation for its nightlife scene, beautiful beaches, and whitewashed homes; however, there is much more to do on this Greek treasure than hanging out on the beach all day only to party all night.